 But even increasing ABUS uptake, which surely offers an opportunity for more accurate detection in initial diagnosis, is not all that is possible; it stands to improve diagnosis itself.
 Adding ABUS into routine screenings would therefore reduce false positives and unnecessary biopsies along the diagnostic pathway.

-As more healthcare systems prioritize preventive care and early intervention, ABUS provides an invaluable tool for upgrading screening programs particularly for high-risk and underserved populations.
+As more healthcare systems prioritize preventive care and early intervention, ABUS provides an invaluable tool for upgrading screening programs, particularly for high-risk and underserved populations.

 Portability and easy-to-use devices in ABUS will also provide wider access to advanced diagnostics in many healthcare settings, be it in underserved or remote areas.

 Concurrently, the widening scope of reimbursement policies has rendered ABUS fairly accessible to a wider patient pool.
-Insurers, in general, have been extending cover for ABUS scans, making it a viable option for patients, especially with the high-risk category of individuals.
+Insurers, in general, have been extending cover for ABUS scans, making it a viable option for patients, especially for the high-risk category of individuals.

 Category | 2020 to 2024 Trends |